-A few other things to consider
+Other things to consider

-1. Shape of office space
+1. The shape of the office space

 When gauging your need for office space, it’s important to remember that square footage is not always “square”.
 Some office spaces will have awkwardly shaped floor plans where a proportion of the space is unusable as a desk area.
 There may also be parts of the office space that are far from windows or natural light and could thus negatively impact team morale.
-As well as considering how large a space is, you should also be looking at ceiling heights, especially in loft offices where the roof may be too low to accommodate desks.
+As well as considering how large a workspace is, you should also be looking at ceiling heights, especially in loft offices where the roof may be too low to accommodate desks.

-2. Pros and cons of open plan offices
+2. Pros and cons of open-plan offices

-It’s important to note that the 100 sq.ft. rule only works for open plan offices where you’re expecting everyone to sit next to each other in quite close proximity.
+It’s important to note that the 100 sq.ft. rule only works for open-plan offices where you’re expecting everyone to sit next to each other in quite close proximity.
 If this doesn’t match the culture of your business, then it’s worth planning for around double the square footage per person to allow cubicles or more isolated work stations.
 Of course, you could also adopt a hybrid of both styles.

 3. Room to grow